-This tendering process is being conducted on the instructions of The Centre for the Promotion of Imports from developing countries (CBI), part of the Netherlands Enterprise Agency (RVO.nl) of the Ministry of Economic Affairs & Climate Policy.
-The Procurement Office (IUC-EZK) acts as process manager during this tendering process.
+This tendering process is being conducted on the instructions of The Centre for the Promotion of Imports from developing countries (CBI/RVO).
+The Procurement Office (IUC-EZK) will act as process manager during this tendering process.

 1.2 CBI Introduction